mlflow/mlflow/docs/source/model-registry.rst

 **Load a specific model version**

-To fetch a specific model version, just supply that version name as part of the model URI.
+To fetch a specific model version, just supply that version number as part of the model URI.

 .. code-block:: py